Home » Health Conditions » Cancer Types

 6. Risk Factors

 Appendix cancer risk factors can include factors you can control and factors that you can not change.
 Your age and genetics can be risk factors, and so can smoking, stress and poor diet.
-Things like getting plenty of sleep, getting enough exercise, eating a healthy diet full of fresh fruits and vegetables, and avoiding tobacco and alcohol products can help you prevent a high risk of any type of cancer, including appendix cancer.
+Things like getting plenty of sleep, getting enough exercise, eating a diet full of fresh fruits and vegetables, and avoiding tobacco and alcohol products can help you prevent a high risk of any type of cancer, including appendix cancer.

 7. Cancer Statistics